 2. If by the National Consumer Tribunal - The fee is only R900.00.

-We have the new Debt Review contracts certified by the National Consumer Tribunal and so our clients benefit from the lower legal fee.
+We prefer to use the National Consumer Tribunal so that our clients benefit from the lower legal fee.
 The Credit Providers also receive money sooner because the legal fees are lower.
 In rare instances we will have no choice but to approach the Magistrate's Court, You will be made aware of this in advance.

 Benefits of Debt Review?

 One benefit of applying for Debt Review is that interest rates are reduced, thus more of the installment goes to paying off the capital and not to interest charges.
 This would not apply to Consolidation Loans as a large percentage of the installment goes to interest charges .